91C Utilities Equipment Repairer

 After 10 weeks of Basic Training, where you will learn fundamental Soldiering skills, you will attend Advanced Individual Training (AIT) for 16 weeks of classroom instruction, including practice with equipment.
 You will learn mechanical, electronic, and electrical principles, preventive maintenance procedures, and communication security policies and procedures.

-Tower equipment repairer job in West Virginia
+Tower equipment repairer job in Springfield, OH

 Job Duties